chocolatey/docs/input/en-us/create/functions/get-toolslocation.md

 ## Notes

 This is the successor to the poorly named `Get-BinRoot`.
 Available as `Get-ToolsLocation` in 0.9.10+.
-If you need compatibility with pre 0.9.10, please use `Get-BinRoot`.
+The Alias `Get-BinRoot` will be removed in version 2.0.0.

 Sets an environment variable called `ChocolateyToolsLocation`.
 If the older `ChocolateyBinRoot` is set, it uses the value from that and